 Al Salam Private School is a long-established and popular school, located in Al Nahda, Dubai.
 Until 2019, It provided a UK curriculum education for both girls and boys, from ages 3 to 18.
-Upon open its sister school, Al Salam Community School in September 2019, the original school has reverted to Primary only.
+Upon the opening of its sister school, Al Salam Community School in September 2019, the original school has reverted to Primary only.

 The story so far...